Burgestrand/hue-api/content/index.md

 ### GET /api/`username`/config

-Retrieves Hue hub configuration information.
+Retrieves Hue bridge configuration information.
 Can also be retrieved from `GET /api/username`.

 ```json
 {